sifive/wake/extensions/vscode/README.md

 # wake-syntax README

-This is the source code for a Visual Studio extension, enabling syntax highlighting of the Wake language.
+This is the source code for a Visual Studio extension, enabling type checking and syntax highlighting of the Wake language.

 ## Features